shriyachallam/maccorcyclingdata/docs/features.rst

 - temp_tol = when making sure the temperature doesn't exceed a certain amount, this function will return either a warning, error, or ABORT message. this input specifies the tolerance should these messages.
 This is an optional input, the default value is 3.

-- charg_tol = when checking whether the current matches the value specified in the scheduler, this input specifies how much tolerance (how much the current is allowed to waiver by).
+- charg_tol = when checking whether the current matches the value specified in the cycler schedule, this input specifies how much tolerance (how much the current is allowed to waiver by).
 This is an optional input, the default value is 2.

 The errors this function checks for: